thin-edge/thin-edge.io/docs/src/architecture/README.md

 Built around an extensible architecture, thin-edge.io can be extended in various programming languages.

-1. The components are processes exchanging messages over an [MQTT bus](./mqtt-bus.md) connected to the cloud.
+1. The components are processes exchanging messages over an [MQTT bus](./mqtt-bus.md)

+2. The MQTT bus is connected to the cloud, forwarding the messages published on cloud specific topics.

-2. A [canonical data](thin-edge-json.md) format is proposed as a pivot for telemetry data, so the components can share a common dialect independent of their own representation of these data.
+2. A [canonical data](thin-edge-json.md) format let the components exchange telemetry data independently of the connected cloud.
+This is an optional feature, and the components are free to also use cloud specific data formats.

-3. A combination of pre-defined MQTT topics and [mapper processes](./mapper.md) is responsible for performing cloud-specific messages translation and dispatching.
+3. The [mapper processes](./mapper.md) are responsible for translating the canonical data format into cloud specific messages and vice versa.

 ![Overview](./thin-edge-overview.png)